 I love that you can really take your time cooking the turkey without needing to worry if it will be done too early or too late for the start of your big meal.
 Plus, you can take care of all the bones and mess the day before.

 Don’t be so quick to throw away the bones!
 This past year I started making my own broth/stock and you could get a lot of broth/stock out of those turkey bones.
-I freeze my broth and then use it in soups or in replace of water when making rice.
+I freeze my broth and then use it in soups and other recipes or in replace of water when making rice.
 Here are the step by step instructions for making homemade bone broth.

 Are you hosting a Thanksgiving meal this year?
 Have you ever tried to cook your turkey the day before?